yoshua70/avaxnewsapi/README.md

 ```

 ## Deployed version
-You can test it here : https://avaxnewsapi.herokuapp.com/ (not yet functional)
+You can test it here : https://avaxnewsapi.herokuapp.com/

 ## Articles category available
 * fact